Hairballs in cats

 4 min read

 Hairballs are a common problem in cats.
-Passing hairballs 2-3 times a year is normal, but if it happens more frequently it is not.
+Passing hairballs 2-3 times a year may be normal, but if it happens more frequently it is not.
 All adult cats, except for hairless breeds, can get hairballs.

 Hairballs can also be called furballs and trichobezoars.
 They can be so common in cats that they're almost considered normal.
 Cats bring them up when hair accumulates in their stomach.
 Hairballs are easy to manage when they happen occasionally.
 But frequent hairballs may signal an underlying health problem.